ChronoSheets/ChronoSheets-CSharp-Client/docs/UserPayRatesApi.md

 <a name="userpayratesgetpayrates"></a>
 # **UserPayRatesGetPayRates**
-> CsApiApiResponseListUserHourlyRate UserPayRatesGetPayRates (int? userId, string xChronosheetsAuth)
+> CSApiResponseListUserHourlyRate UserPayRatesGetPayRates (int? userId, string xChronosheetsAuth)

 Get a collection of pay rates for a particular user, specified by user id